sst/guide/_chapters/what-does-this-guide-cover.md

 Deploying to prod:

-- Use custom domains for the API and frontend
+- Use a custom domain for your app
 - Deploy your app when you push to git